ZiyuFanCSU/MDGAT-CDA/README.md

 ## Data
 - Original data source：

-The datasets were derived from sources in the public domain: the circRNA-drug sensitivity associations from https://hanlab.tamhsc.edu/cRic/.
+The datasets were derived from sources in the public domain:

+The circRNA-drug sensitivity associations from https://hanlab.tamhsc.edu/cRic/.

-The sequences of host genes of circRNAs from: https://www.ncbi.nlm.nih.gov/gene, the structure data of drugs from https://pubchem.ncbi.nlm.nih.gov/.
+The sequences of host genes of circRNAs from: https://www.ncbi.nlm.nih.gov/gene.

+The structure data of drugs from https://pubchem.ncbi.nlm.nih.gov/.

 The names of the drugs and circRNAs used in the experiment can be found on: https://github.com/yjslzx/GATECDA.